 4.1 As per Table 1.1, total operating expenditure for the year to date of £31.5m is roughly in line with our latest forecast of £31.6m.
-Table 1.3 outlines the key variances for the full year by department against the budget (please refer to Appendix 3 for a detailed breakdown by department).
+Table 1.3 outlines the key variances for the full year by department against the budget.